autowarefoundation/autoware-github-actions/create-prs-for-vcs-repositories-update/README.md

-# create-prs-for-vcs-repositories-update
+# create-prs-to-update-vcs-repositories

 ## Description

-This action creates pull requests for updating the vcs repositories in the autoware repository.
+This action creates pull requests to update the vcs repositories in the autoware repository.

 ## Initial setup (within `autowarefoundation` org)